 Visiting a Japanese home comes with a lot of rules.
 If you have ever had a homestay family or visited a friend, you may have already noticed that you need to take a small gift with you and make sure you wear slippers and different slippers for different parts of the house!
 Etiquette and social rules in Japan aren’t too difficult to pick up and are easy to get used to, but they can initially be a little overwhelming, especially when you don’t know what to expect.
-To avoid confusion or embarrassment, it is best to do some research before you go.
+To avoid confusion or embarrassment, it is best to do some research before you visit a Japanese home.

-As well as using chopsticks properly, and finishing all your rice at mealtimes.
+There are etiquette rules about eating like using chopsticks properly, and finishing all your rice at mealtimes.
 There’s also the rule of not blowing your nose in front of people for instance.
 So it should come as no surprise that the Japanese have their own rules when it comes to taking a bath.
 Here are some surprising rules to remember when taking a bath in a Japanese family home!

 Here’s the thing that might confuse you – the bath isn’t actually meant to wash you, just to relax you and get you ready for bed.
 The shower before entering the bath is the one intended for cleaning yourself.
 Use the shower as you normally would; shampoo your hair and wash your body entirely before going anywhere near the water in the tub.

 There will usually be a cover on the bathtub, but if there isn’t, be careful not to get soap suds or shampoo in the bath while showering and cleaning yourself.
 Other family members are going to be using the same bath water so they won’t want to see globs of soap when it’s their turn.
 If there is a cover, make sure to put it back on top when you’re finished.
 It not only protects the water, it also conserves the warmth.

 With these very important rules in mind, taking a bath in Japan can be very relaxing.
 If you’d prefer to just take a shower, that’s totally fine as well.
 Knowing the rules and expected behavior beforehand can save you some time and possibly some embarrassment, so be sure to keep these important bath rules in mind.